gyau-k/Cloud-ETL-Pipeline/README.md

 ### 2.5. `load.py`

 This script handles the "**Load**" part of ETL.
-It moves the transformed data and KPIs from S3 into your Redshift data warehouse.
+It moves the transformed data and KPIs from the S3 into the Redshift data warehouse.

 * **`_execute_redshift_sql_callable(sql_commands, redshift_conn_id)`**:
     * **Purpose**: A utility function to run any SQL command (like `CREATE TABLE`, `DELETE`, `INSERT`) against your Redshift cluster.